voostindie/vincents-productivity-suite-for-alfred/README.md

 - `label`: the text to show in the menu bar.
 (Hint: try emoji's!)

+### Paste

+The "Paste" plugin has no configuration and it's automatically enabled for all area's.
+What it does is provide a command named `paste` to various entity types, allowing you to paste it to the frontmost application.
+That can save you some typing in the long run.

+For events it adds another command: `paste-attendees`, which pastes the names of all attendees from the selected event, straight from you calendar.

 ## Performing actions when the focus changes